Faculty: D. Lee (Dean of the School of Nursing and Health Sciences)

 The Malone University School of Nursing and Health Sciences offers two programs whereby one may earn the bachelor of science in nursing degree (BSN).
 The Degree-Completion Program (BSNDC) is for registered nurses (RNs) who have completed either an associate degree program or a diploma program for their basic nursing education.
 The BSN Program is for all other persons interested in a nursing career.
 The BSN Program prepares a nurse generalist who is qualified to complete the National Council Licensure Exam (NCLEX-RN) once the program outcomes are fully met.
 Both programs allow the graduates to pursue specialized study in graduate programs leading to the MSN degree and to advanced practice certifications.

-The Malone University School of Nursing BSN Program is accredited by the Commission on Collegiate Nursing Education (CCNE), approved by the Ohio Board of Nursing, authorized by the Ohio Department of Higher Education, and holds memberships with the American Association of Colleges of Nursing (AACN) and the National Organization of Nurse Practitioner Faculties (NONPF).
+The Malone University School of Nursing BSN Program is accredited by the Commission on Collegiate Nursing Education (CCNE), approved by the Ohio Board of Nursing, authorized by the Ohio Board of Regents, and holds memberships with the American Association of Colleges of Nursing (AACN) and the National League for Nursing (NLN).

 The School of Nursing and Health Sciences is an integral part of Malone University and is in full support of the university mission statement and community responsibilities.
 The programs and policies of Malone University are founded upon a commitment to the evangelical Christian faith, the biblical principles of God’s love, and accountability to self and others.
 All of this provides a solid foundation for the Malone University nursing student to study and practice professional nursing.

 Nursing is a professional discipline.
 It is practice oriented, based on nursing and related theory, and evaluated by ongoing research.
 The nursing process is the methodology used to attain, retain, and maintain system stability.
 The overall goal of the discipline is to improve the health care of society.